Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Cycling Western Cape’s coast – Our itinerary and GPX track

 This is a 220 km ride with slightly more than 2000 meters of elevation gain.
-Some trained cyclists like to do it in one day, we did it in three, nice and relaxing.
+Some trained cyclists like to do it in one day, but we did it in three, nice and relaxing.
 Overnighting in Simon’s Town, Somerset West, and Hermanus.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)